abdes/winui-generic-host/README.md

 What we want is to have that thread be a background service, hosted by the generic host, along with the other application services.
-This will give us the advnatage of managing the UI just as another service, and of course getting all the goodies of the Generic Host listed above.
+This will give us the advantage of managing the UI just as another service, and of course getting all the goodies of the Generic Host listed above.

 The implementation, extensively documented in the source code, adds a